verhas/jamal/README.md

 ```jam
 this is it {a}
 ```
+Note that the macro `verbatim` is a special one because it is hardwired into the evaluation logic of Jamal and it is not a "real" built-in macro.
+In other words, if there are user-defined macros and built-in macros then `verbatim` is one level deeper built-in than the other built-in macros.
+To understand this may be important if you want to write your own built-in macros as Java classes.
+You cannot "redefine" `verbatim`.

-### `sep`
+### `sep`<a name="sep">
+since 1.0.0 (core)

-This macro can be used to temporarily change the macro starting and ending string.
-In the examples in this documentation we use `{` as starting string and `}` as ending string, but Jamal itself does not impose any such predefined setting.
+This macro can be used to temporarily change the macro opening and closing string.
+In the examples in this documentation we use `{` as opening string and `}` as closing string, but Jamal itself does not impose any such predefined setting.

 The syntax of the command is